SEC. 1 OFFENSES AGAINST PERSON.

 (J) Carry or otherwise possess a firearm of .177 caliber or greater while intoxicated or while under the influence of any controlled substance.

-(K) Carry or otherwise possess a concealed dangerous weapon, including firearms, knives, brass knuckles, black jacks or any other item designed primarily for the purpose of injuring other persons.
+(K) Carry or otherwise possess a concealed dangerous weapon, including firearms, knives, brass knuckles, black jacks or any other item designed primarily for the purpose of injuring other persons, as prohibited by Michigan Statute

 (L) Brandish, with the intent to threaten, rob or frighten another person, a fake or inoperable firearm or other dangerous weapon.